The pandemic is slowly turning into an endemic and that means we will have to keep our guards up longer than we ever thought.

-Wear masks if you are sick and practise social distancing while queueing up and waiting in line, or while examining produce or other items on shelves.
-In Singapore, there’s now strict guidelines businesses and patrols must follow including limiting to no more than 1 person is allowed per 16 sq m of usable space, and standing at least 1 m apart in queues.
+Wear masks if you are sick and practise social distancing while queueing up and waiting in line.
+Please make sure to keep your mask up while examining produce or other items on shelves.
+Singapore guidelines state that businesses and patrols must follow limiting to no more than one person in 16 sq. mt. of usable space.
+People also need to stand at least one metre apart in queues.

 If you do choose to wear gloves, take additional care when removing them off and dispose of them carefully.
-According to experts in a column published recently, it might be safer to just use hand sanitiser instead of gloves.
+Experts suggest that it might be safer to just use hand sanitiser instead of gloves.

-Upon reaching home, clean your groceries by washing fresh fruit and vegetables, and wiping down the boxes and containers.
+Upon reaching home, clean your groceries by washing fresh fruits and vegetables, and wiping down the boxes and containers.

-According to Dr Simone Wildes, an infectious disease specialist from the United States of America, there isn’t much proof that the coronavirus pathogens live on surfaces for an extended period of time.
+Dr Simone Wildes, an infectious disease specialist in the US, suggests there isn’t much proof that the coronavirus pathogens live on surfaces for an extended period of time.

-“Right now, we don’t have any clear data that [COVID-19 is] living on packages for a prolonged period of time,” Wildes stated.
+“Right now, we don’t have any clear data that [COVID-19 is] living on packages for a prolonged period of time.”

 However, as most of the COVID-19 studies that have been coming out since the beginning of this pandemic is ever-evolving and seem to differ in opinion, it would be best “to throw the disposable bags away in your recycling bin, wipe down the counter and wash your hands just to be safe.”